sea-boat/TextAnalyzer/README.md

 # TextAnalyzer

-a text analizer that can analyze text. so far, it can extract hot words in a text segment by using tf-idf algorithm.
+a text analizer that can analyze text. so far, it can extract hot words in a text segment by using tf-idf algorithm,at the same time using a score factor to optimize the final score.

+also it provides machine learning to make a classification.

 # features